project-oak/oak/README.md

 The unit of compilation and execution in Oak is an **Oak Module**.
 Each Oak Module is a self-contained
-[WebAssembly module](https://webassembly.org/docs/modules/) that is interpreted by an Oak VM instance as part of an Oak Node.
+[WebAssembly module](https://webassembly.org/docs/modules/) that is interpreted by an Oak VM instance as part of an Oak Application.

 ### WebAssembly